syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfAutoComplete/Customizing-the-Suggestion-DropDown.md

 ---
-layout : post
+layout: post
+title: DropDown Height Configuration in Syncfusion® AutoComplete
-title : MaximumDropDownHeight for Syncfusion® AutoComplete control in Xamarin.iOS description : Learn how to set the MaximumDropDownHeight in AutoComplete platform : Xamarin.iOS control : AutoComplete documentation : ug
+description: Learn how to set the MaximumDropDownHeight in AutoComplete control to customize the dropdown suggestion display.
+platform: Xamarin.iOS
+control: AutoComplete
+documentation: ug
 ---

 # Customizing the Suggestion DropDown